gknowles/dimcli/docs/README.md

 It's an orange!!!
 ~~~

-In the commands list, the cli.desc() is only used up to the first period, but
+In the commands list, only the first sentence of cli.desc() (up to the first
+'.', '!', or '?' that's followed by a space) is shown, but in command specific
-in command specific pages you see the whole thing:
+pages you see the whole thing:

 ~~~ console
 $ a.out apple --help